alfredosola/detective/INSTALL.md

 ```

 ### Configure GeoIP
-You need a Maxmind accout (a free one is enough for our purposes) to keep the IP geolocation database current.
+You need a Maxmind accout to keep the IP geolocation database current.
+The free of charge Geolite2 is enough for Detective.

 Edit `/etc/GeoIP.conf` and set your AccountID and LicenseKey.